 Art of Animation Food Court

-I was able to get Pot Stickers, veggies and fried rice and Rochelle ordered a homemade veggie burger, both of which were a little different offerings than we are used to seeing and were both very good.
-G got a cheeseburger, which she also enjoyed, so all around I’d say the food was pretty good.
-Something to note that we hadn’t seen at other resort food courts; you get two side dishes with the meal.
-If you opt out of adding the 2 included side dishes ( at least at the burger station with fries, cole slaw, salad, or chips) you will still pay the same price- about 13 dollars for a hamburger.
+Something to note that we hadn’t seen at other resort food courts is that you get two side dishes with the meal.
+If you opt out of adding the 2 included side dishes you will still pay the same price- about 13 dollars for a hamburger.

 Art of Animation Tips and Tricks

-Tip: There is one smaller drink station closer to the gift shop that is slightly hidden.
-We didn’t notice it until near the end of the trip, but you may have better luck filling your mug or water bottle at this station since I don’t think many people noticed it either.
+- There is one smaller drink station closer to the gift shop that is slightly hidden.
+We didn’t notice it until near the end of the trip, but you may have better luck filling your mug or water bottle at this station since we don’t think many people noticed it either.

 Should You Stay at Art of Animation?

-Why you may not want to stay at Art of Animation
+Why you may not want to stay at Disney Art of Animation Resort

 Is Art of Animation Worth the Cost?

-So is it worth the extra cost?
-I would say that really depends on your family.
-If you want the convenience of a suite, want a fully immersive Disney themed vacation, or want a little less quieter atmosphere than the All-Star resorts can provide, then we vote yes.
+Ok guys, down to the biggest question we get!
+Is Art of Animation worth the extra cost?
+We would say that really depends on your family on what they need.
+If you want the convenience of a suite, want a fully immersive Disney themed vacation, or want a little less quieter atmosphere than the All-Star resorts can provide, then we vote Yes.

 Art of Animation is beautifully themed and even if you don’t decide to stay here, its one resort we feel is worth the trip just to see the gorgeous atmosphere that Disney has created here.
-We love resort hopping and had been eyeing this one for some time before finally deciding to pay the extra and stay in The little Mermaid Room just to see what all the fuss was about.
-All in all, we always remind everyone that we talk to about anything Disney… that no matter where you stay, it will always be awesome.
-If you got a favorite Disney resort, let us know.
-We’re at Port Orleans Riverside for the first time in September, so if you have any tips, let us know!
+We love resort hopping and had been eyeing this one for some time before finally deciding to pay the extra and stay.
+All in all, we always remind everyone that no matter where you stay, it will always be awesome, because it’s Disney.
+If you have a favorite Disney resort, let us know.

 TTFN, Rochelle, Melanie and G.